-Airbnb's unique platform connects hosts in Indonesia with tourists and travellers from all over the world.
+Airbnb's unique platform connects hosts in New Zealand with tourists and travellers from all over the world.
 Every time a guest stays at an Airbnb listing it creates an economic impact in the local economy.

-The Airbnb platform facilitates a flexible supply of accommodation in Indonesian destinations, attracting travellers to visit and spend money on goods and services.
+The Airbnb platform facilitates a flexible supply of accommodation in New Zealand's destinations, attracting travellers to visit and spend money on goods and services.